KimJee/cuddly-octo-happiness/README.md

 - [ ] Testing - Unit, Functional Integration, etc
 - [ ] Load Balancing, Monitoring, Security

 Inquire about
 --------------

 - What is NPM|Yarn (Package Manager)
 - Webpack or Parcel

 - What is Deployment?
   - How to get your website onto the internet
   - (For hosting a small site hostgator/inmotion and use secure FTP)
   - Domain Registration
   - Static Hosting / Managed Hosting

 What I should Know (for front-end)
 ----------------------------------

 Can create mobild friendly layouts
 Create CSS animations & effects
 Work with a CSS framework
-Add dynamic page functionality
+Add dynamic page functionalities
 Build small client-side apps
 Use browser dev tools
 Use git
 Deploy and maintain small projects

 Notes about Front-End and Back-end
 ----------------------------------

-_Front-End_
+*_Front-End_

 - I defintely need to learn Javascript
 - How do I use Angular/React/Vue to make my page better?
 - What is npm/webpack?
 [And build-tools in general]

-__Back-end__
+*__Back-end__

 - What is "Express"
 - Server configuration
 - Data Validation / Automatic Notifications